99robots/wp-landing-pages/readme.txt

 3. Customize forms, integrate with auto responders

 == Changelog ==

+= 3.7 =
+* FIXED: Warnings and Notices
+* Disabled Add New from Landing Pages Custom Post Type to avoid confusion
+* UPDATED: UI and Display for submenu pages
+* Tested on 5.0.2 WordPress

 = 3.6 =
 * Added 3 new landing page templates